dapr/proposals/20251028-BRS-workflow-versioning.md

         // Standard workflow registration (no need to record any versioned types except the base type absent suffix) options.RegisterWorkflow<MyWorkflow>();

-        // Alternate workflow registration (if the base type isn't available - this allows the name prefix to be defined for the type) options.RegisterVersionedWorkflow(nameof(MyWorkflow2), "MyWorkflow");

         // Standard activity registration
         options.RegisterActivity<MyActivity>();
         options.RegisterActivity<MyOtherActivity>();